Skip to content

 For the full list of shared overrides, see Configuration.

 The default output mode is plain final text.
 In final-text mode, Builder writes the final assistant text to stdout.
-When continuation metadata is available, Builder may append a follow-up hint such as:
+For scripting, use JSON mode:

 Terminal window